jsiskreynes-astro/jsiskreynes-astro.github.io/index.md

 Outside of research, I enjoy organizing and getting involved in science outreach events.
 While in Boston, I have had the pleasure of participating at several Spanish-speaking events for the local Hispanic community.

 I grew up in the island of Mallorca, Spain, and speak English, Catalan, and Spanish.
-Whenever I am not doing research, I enjoy spending time outdoors and dancing.
+Whenever I am not doing research, I enjoy spending time outdoors, visiting art galleries, and dancing.

 ## Contact